George A. Romero

 Key Production Country: USA

-Key Genres: Horror, Creature Film, Drama, Natural Horror, Psychological Drama, Monster Film
+Key Genres: Horror, Drama, Creature Film, Psychological Drama, Natural Horror, Supernatural Horror, Thriller

-Key Collaborators: Richard P. Rubinstein (Producer), Michael Gornick (Cinematographer), Pasquale Buba (Editor), Cletus Anderson (Production Designer), Christine Forrest (Character Actress), Tom Savini (Character Actor), John Amplas (Character Actor), Russell Streiner (Producer), Peter Grunwald (Producer), Michael Doherty (Editor), Judith Ridley (Leading Character Actress), Ed Harris (Leading Character Actor)
+Key Collaborators: Richard P. Rubinstein (Producer), Michael Gornick (Cinematographer), Pasquale Buba (Editor), Cletus Anderson (Production Designer), Christine Forrest (Character Actress), Tom Savini (Character Actor), John Amplas (Character Actor), Michael Doherty (Editor), Raymond Laine (Leading Actor), Russell Streiner (Producer), Peter Grunwald (Producer), Adam Swica (Cinematographer)

 "As they say in all the corniest horror movies, George Romero must have been a strange child.
 After all, at the age of 14 he was arrested for throwing a burning dummy off a roof whilst filming his first amateur movie, The Man from the Meteor… With Night of the Living Dead his unusual preoccupations came to the fore, and branded him a master of horror with a fascination for depicting the bloody demise of flesh-eating zombies." - The Illustrated Who's Who of the Cinema, 1983